 Information Technology Security Office

 Information Technology Security Office (ITSO) is responsible for coordinating efforts and providing services to protect SDSU information assets.
-ITSO is committed to engaging the SDSU community to establish an appropriate information security governance structure and establish security controls that enable collaboration and support for the University's strategic plan.
-The ITSO team is made up of two staff, one administrator, and student assistants.
+ITSO is committed to engaging the SDSU community to establish an appropriate information security governance structure and security controls that enable collaboration and support for the University's strategic plan.

-A unit within the IT Division, Learning Technologies & Environments (LTE) provides vision and leadership to support excellence in teaching and learning through active learning environments, pedagogical research, and learner-centered technologies.
-Partnerships with faculty, academic leaders and campus stakeholders, as well regional, national and international higher education and industry partners, enable innovation and documentation of results focusing on improving student success.
-LTE enhances and facilitates the campus IT user experience through four main areas: Academic Technology Research & Strategic Initiatives; the Accessible Technology Initiative; Instructional Technology Services; and IT User Services.
+A unit within the IT Division, Learning Environments, Technologies & User Services (LETUS) provides vision and leadership to support excellence in teaching and learning through active learning environments, pedagogical research, and user-centered technologies.
+Partnerships with faculty, academic leaders, and campus stakeholders, as well as regional, national and international higher education, and industry partners, enable innovation and documentation of results focusing on improving student success.
+LETUS enhances and facilitates the campus IT user experience through four main areas: Academic Technology Research & Strategic Initiatives; the Accessible Technology Initiative; Instructional Technology Services; and Information Technology User Services.

-Academic Technology Research and Strategic Initiatives connects current and emergent campus needs and solutions with research and evaluation designed to make data-informed implementation and optimization decisions.
-Current long and short-term projects and pilots include: the planning and implementation of intelligent curriculum management systems, immersive (virtual and augmented reality) learning applications and research, learning analytics automation, hands-off classroom AV controls (via natural language processing), and data-informed virtual and face-to-face learning environment design.
+Academic Technology Research & Strategic Initiatives connects current and emergent campus needs and solutions with research and evaluation designed to make data-informed implementation and optimization decisions.
+Current long and short-term projects and pilots include: immersive (virtual and augmented reality) learning applications and research, learning analytics automation, virtual classroom AV controls (via natural language processing), and data-informed virtual and face-to-face learning environment design.

 As part of SDSU’s ongoing commitment to providing a diverse and supportive academic and work environment, the ATI (Accessible Technology Initiative) team works to ensure that individuals with disabilities have equal access to and the opportunity to participate in campus programs, activities, and services.
-The ITS “Accessibility Hub” provides the university with leadership, support, and evaluation in the areas of accessible and universally designed instructional materials, accessible websites, and procurement practices that prioritize accessibility.
+The “Accessibility Hub” provides the university with leadership, support, and evaluation in the areas of accessible and universally designed instructional materials, accessible websites, and procurement practices that prioritize accessibility.
 The Accessibility Hub consists of an ATI Coordinator, an Instructional Materials Design Specialist, an Accessible Technology Web Specialist, and both a Faculty and Student Fellow.

 Instructional Technology Services

-Instructional Technology Services (ITS), a department under Learning Technologies & Environments, provides support and leadership to the university in the effective uses of technologies to enhance teaching and learning, to create effective learning environments, and to facilitate research and strategic initiatives.
+Instructional Technology Services (ITS), a department under Learning Environments, Technologies & User Services, provides support and leadership to the university in the effective uses of technologies to enhance teaching and learning, to create effective learning environments, and to facilitate research and strategic initiatives.
 ITS has a diverse team of experts ready to support and enhance learning in and outside of the classroom.

 IT User Services

-IT User Services (ITUS) is responsible for the operation and technical support of G Suite, Microsoft O365, SDSUid, ServiceNow, campus email, software licensing\distribution, application support\development, SSO azure application integrations, electronic document signing, and wireless troubleshooting.
-Desktop services for clients of ITD are also provided by the unit.
+IT User Services (ITUS) is responsible for the operation and technical support of the Google Workspace, Microsoft 365, SDSUid, ServiceNow, campus email, software licensing and distribution, application support and development, Single Sign On (Azure) application integrations, electronic document signing, wireless troubleshooting, and desktop support.

 Enterprise Information Systems